explodinglabs/superstack/README.md

 OK
 ```

-Now build your application by following guides in the
+Add to your application by following guides in the
 [Wiki](/explodinglabs/superstack/wiki).

 ## 📚 Links